Hulle107/Hulle107/README.md

 ## 🔭 I’m currently working on

- - Working on a libary to make a terminal like canvas [WebTerminal](https://github.com/Hulle107/WebTerminal/).
+ - I am working on my exam as a **Computer Technician with programming as special** [Hush Hush Diaries](https://github.com/RaiinbowSolutions/HushHushDiaries).

 ## 🌱 I’m currently learning